kragen/derctuo/multimeter-metrology.md

 magnetic field.
 (The quantized Hall effect is the modern absolute standard since 1990.)

-He says that using computable capacitors to check the ohm measure is "less involved" and "may be used [text lost] an annual basis" to check resistance standards against absolute units in preference to the inductive approach.
+He says that using computable capacitors
+(like my microscopic thought experiment above) to check the ohm measure is
+"less involved" and "may be used [text lost] an annual basis" to check resistance standards against absolute units in preference to the inductive approach.
 (He also says they normally used 1-pF computable